mjaus29/awwwards/README.md

 The project showcases advanced frontend techniques while maintaining excellent performance across all devices.
 It recreates the immersive experience of Zentry.com, a metagame platform with unique animations and interactions, while ensuring performance and responsiveness aren't compromised.

-Immersive animations, interactive elements, and responsive design that works on all devices.

 **Technologies Used:** React, Vite, GSAP, Tailwind CSS

 ## 📖 Table of Contents